sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 ![Example of Navigation Tabs experience](images/rdx-retail-demo-app.png)

-_Example of Navigation Tabs experience_
+_Example of current RDX 2.0 Navigation Tabs experience_

 ![Example of Home page tiles experience](images/rdx-homepage-tiles.png)

-_Example of Home page tiles experience_
+_Example of new RDX 3.0 Home page tiles experience with Digital Fact Tag (right)_

 Each content page contains one or more sections that are comprised of media (images and video), text copy, and Call-to-Action (CTA) buttons or links to encourage the shopper to explore the featured content.
 If a content page contains multiple sections, a feature bar displays at the bottom.
 The customer can move between content sections of the page by selecting features in the bar or by scrolling up and down the page.